 If you are selling at the same time as buying, get your property on the market.
 Better still, get an offer on your current home before making an offer on the one you want to buy to ensure timing won’t be an issue.

 The shorter the time between agreeing a sale and exchanging contracts, the less likely it is the deal will fall through.

 2. Get the property taken off the market

 Once your offer is accepted, you should ask the seller to take the property off the market.

 Make sure this is done in writing or it will not be legally binding, meaning the seller can change their mind at any time.

 You should also ask the estate agent to remove signs from outside the property and remove its online listing.

 While the seller and agent aren’t legally obliged to do this, you should question their reasons if they say no.

 Do all you can to keep the process moving along as quickly as possible.
 This means being in regular contact with your mortgage broker and conveyancing solicitor to ensure they respond quickly to requests for information.

 Also make sure you read, sign and return forms as promptly as possible.
-You don’t want your case to fall by the wayside, or things could drag very slowly.

 4. Get friendly with the sellers